magic-scripts/ms-template/README.md

 # Install msreg tool for registry management
 ms install msreg

-# Calculate checksum for your script
+# Calculate checksum for your script (for .msver file)
 msreg checksum ./scripts/mycommand.sh
 # Output: File: ./scripts/mycommand.sh
 #         SHA256 (first 8 chars): a1b2c3d4

-# Update your registry file with the calculated checksum
+# Update your .msver file with the calculated checksum
 # Then push to your repository
 git add .
 git commit -m "Add mycommand script"